 In my early toxicology training days, I worked with both arsenic salts (inorganic and organic) and aflatoxins (aflatoxin B1, to be exact).
 Seeing what 1 milligram per kilogram could do to a rat’s liver scared the hell out of me (that’s 1 part per million, or 1,000 parts per billion — 50 times the upper limit of alfatoxins permitted in Iowa cattle feed).
 Arsenic, not so scary – at least at the doses I used.
 Heck, we even use inorganic arsenic as a drug to treat some leukemias (and organic arsenic compounds are in development for multiple myeloma).

 But I recognize that my “educated” risk-analysis is just as flawed as anyone who is immediately alarmed by any amount of arsenic or aflatoxin allowed in our food.
 What exactly do these levels of contamination mean in real short- or long-term human health risk.
 As Blum pointed out, understanding risk is difficult if even our regulatory agencies are reticent to explicitly define what this all means.

 Should I worry more about the auto and truck exhaust I breathe from the state road behind my house?
 The carpet shampoo I used last night or the solvent in the silicone spray I used on the motor?
 The black mold I found in my Water Pik?
-What about the risk of walking across the street after class tonight or driving home?
+What about the risk of walking across the street after class tonight or driving home, an accident could happen at any minute, that’s why is good to count with a good accident attorney just in case anything happen.
 I won’t even get into how much I should worry about the PCBs in my adipose tissue from growing up near a Superfund site in northern New Jersey.

 What should we be worrying about?